SciCompMod/memilio/frontend/README.md

 #### Getting the dependencies
 To download the dependencies you have to run `npm install` or `npm i`.
 This can take a few minutes.
+[In case of any warnings to required peer dependencies of react, add the flag --save-dev react@^VERSION to npm install.
+Please also report the bug to us.]

 #### Development
 Run `npm run start` in this folder.